jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 However, until humanity intentionally accelerates the technological evolution we depend on, we remain like raccoons suffering through seemingly random restaurant closures and secured waste bins.
 Our list of problems includes job losses, business failures, psychological disorders, political animosity, civil wars, revolutions, and the cycles of imperial rise and fall.
 We mistakenly attribute these events to ideology when in reality, they stem from the unnoticed co-evolution, variation, and speciation of technological ecosystems, which occur continuously around us, indifferent to human-constructed identities, borders, and beliefs.

 Only a new identity will allow us to glimpse behind the curtain of evolution and learn to harness its powers, as we have already done in physics, chemistry, and medicine.
 The next step toward self-realization is to ask if we must cooperate like trees and squirrels do—then, who are we competing against in the game of life?

+## Story—Handset

+When my buddy picked me up from work one day, he looked around and said, "What a dump."
+Coming from someone who visits offices, warehouses, and factories across the city, that review held weight.
+He was right—and not just about the 30-year-old carpet.
+This was the same place where my boss told everyone (but me) I couldn't speak to clients because my stuttering was an embarrassment, then lied to my face for years that it wasn't true.

+The thing is, the jackass boss wasn't entirely wrong.
+In casual conversation, I was usually fine.
+But in professional settings, I struggled.
+The difference was honesty.

+When I said what I genuinely thought, the path from brain to mouth was direct.
+I knew what was coming, so I could foresee problem sounds and substitute words ahead of time:

+Hi, I hope you're having a ~great~ nice day.
+I'm here to ~discuss~ talk about your...

+But when I had to discuss something I was unsure about—or didn't believe—I had to think while speaking.
+My stuttering became a lie detector, exposing every moment of hesitation.

+Honesty is great in friendships and often in academics, but not so much at work or society at large.

+So I got a job at an insurance claim call center (I swear I thought it was a good idea).

+During insurance adjuster training, I was pleasantly surprised how simple the insurance rules were.
+The policy is a standard contract written by the government; private insurance companies just underwrite and administer it.
+Car crash fault rules are also just government regulations.
+It took only a few days to learn all this.

+I was happy.
+I could learn and communicate this stuff with confidence.

+My first full claim was a crash at a gas station.
+My customer—called an "insured"—was hit while parked.

+But maybe he was moving, which would make the claim 50/50 at fault.
+After some back-and-forth with the other insurance company, I confirmed my insured was parked and the other guy was moving.
+0/100 fault.

+"God bless you," my insured responded to that news.

+No lies, no uncertainty, no stuttering!

+"Don't get used to hearing that," my trainer replied to my good news.

+"Why not?"
+I wondered.

 ## Chapter 1—Presents Under the Tree